Rajeshaligeti/VISHWA/README.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+1. Gadicherla Abhilash
+2. Gudivada Sumana
+3. Akshitha Ganji
+4. Addagarla Mahesh Kumar
+5. Aligeti Rajesh

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-If you encounter any issues or have questions:

-1. Check the [Issues](../../issues) page for existing solutions
-2. Create a new issue with detailed information
-3. Join our community discussions

 ## 🌟 Acknowledgments